Manchin Statement on Permitting Reform Vote

 In order to do that, we passed a piece of legislation that puts us on a two-path.
 You can walk and chew gum, you’ve got to have fossil.

 Now if you’re doing fossil which is cleaner that means carbon capture and sequestration.
 We put billions of dollars in there for that.
 On top of that, we put billions of dollars for methane, plugging old wells.
 We're cleaning up everything.
-Tremendous.
+It’s tremendous.

 We're on the verge of doing something unbelievable.
 But let me tell you, most of it will be for naught.

 The United States of America is more litigious than any nation on Earth that's been developed.
 It takes longer to do anything here.
 We’ve got people talking about trying to get permits for 16 years.
-Canada, an average of three years; Australia, average of two-three years.
+Canada, [it takes] an average of three years; Australia, [it takes an] average of two-three years.

-Us, five, seven, ten or more.
+Us, five, seven, ten or more [years].
 This is a ten-year path we have in this legislation.
-A lot of the programs we want to do, whether it's building pipelines, whether it's building new transmission lines to carry the energy that we need, whether it's developing new cleaner technologies, whether it's carrying pipelines that's carrying hydrogen and CO2 — that's all not going to happen, and I just can’t believe it.
+A lot of the programs we want to do, whether it's building pipelines, whether it's building new transmission lines to carry the energy that we need, whether it's developing new cleaner technologies, whether it's pipelines that are carrying hydrogen and CO2 — that's all not going to happen, and I just can’t believe it.

 And we did that, and we did that by working with my colleagues on the other side for the last five years.